 Let’s inspire kids everywhere to love their eyes

 World Sight Day, coordinated by the International Agency for the Prevention of Blindness (IAPB), is a global day of awareness about the importance of eye health.
-This year, the spotlight is on championing eye health for children and young people everywhere.
+In 2024, the spotlight was on championing eye health for children and young people everywhere.

 SEE THE POSSIBILITIES ‘YOUNG AT HEART’ PHOTO CONTEST